When it comes to birth control, there’s a wide range of options

 - Some women may have a skin reaction to the adhesive on the patch

-- It can be challenging to keep up with the 3 weeks on, 1 week off usage schedule
+- It can be challenging to keep up with the three weeks on, one week off usage schedule

 - The patch is not as effective on very overweight women